Graded comodule categories with enough projectives: Graded comodules.

+\begin{lemma} Let $A$ be a graded ring.
+If a graded $A$-module $M$ is a compact object in the category $\gr_{\geq 0}\Mod(A)$ of connective graded $A$-modules, then $M$ is finitely generated. \end{lemma} \begin{proof} A standard exercise: writing $\{ M_i\}_{i\in I}$ for the filtered collection (ordered by inclusion) of finitely generated graded sub-$A$-modules of $M$, we have that the map

+is an isomorphism, and consequently that the identity map on $M$ factors through some $M_i$, i.e., $M$ is a summand in a finitely generated graded $A$-module, so $M$ is itself a finitely generated graded $A$-module. \end{proof}

 \begin{theorem} Let $(A,\Gamma)$ be a connective finite-type graded flat Hopf algebroid.
 Then the category of connective graded $\Gamma$-comodules is a Grothendieck category with a projective generator.
 Consequently, the category of connective graded $\Gamma$-comodules has enough projectives and enough injectives, and satisfies Grothendieck's axiom AB$4^*$ (that is, infinite products exist and are exact). \end{theorem} \begin{proof} By Lemma~\ref{cogenerator lemma}, $\gr_{\geq 0}\Comod(\Gamma)$ is abelian and has an injective cogenerator.
-(This would also be implied by $\gr_{\geq 0}\Comod(\Gamma)$ being a Grothendieck category, but we have not yet proven that $\gr_{\geq 0}\Comod(\Gamma)$ is Grothendieck.)
+(This would also be implied by $\gr_{\geq 0}\Comod(\Gamma)$ being a Grothendieck category, but at this point in this proof, we are still on our way to proving that $\gr_{\geq 0}\Comod(\Gamma)$ is Grothendieck.)
 By Lemma~\ref{products lemma}, products in $\gr_{\geq 0}\Comod(\Gamma)$ are computed in $\gr_{\geq 0}\Mod(A)$, hence products in $\gr_{\geq 0}\Comod(\Gamma)$ are exact, since the category of graded modules over any ring is AB$4^*$.
 So $\gr_{\geq 0}\Comod(\Gamma)$ satisfies axiom AB$4^*$.
 (In any Grothendieck category, having enough projectives implies that the category satisfies Grothendieck's axiom AB$4^*$---see Corollary~1.4 of~\cite{MR2197371} for a proof---but the converse is {\em not} true: see~\cite{MR2197371} for examples, due to Gabber and Roos, of Grothendieck categories satisfying axiom AB$4^*$ but having no nonzero projectives at all!)